 Hot flushes are caused by the hypothalamus (the part of the brain that regulates body temperature) falsely thinking a person’s body temperature is too high.
 This triggers a physical reaction to lose heat i.e. reddening of the skin, sweating and elevated breathing.
-The uncomfortable effects of hot flushes currently afflict 1.5 million women in the UK alone (, 2020).
+The uncomfortable effects of hot flushes currently afflict 1.5 million women in the UK alone (Grace, 2020).

 The Grace wristband uses sensors to detect the early onset of this biometric reaction and activates a cooling patch on the wearer’s wrist.
 The cooling sensation on the skin activates the body’s natural temperature-regulation system to prevent overheating.
 The device’s technology also alleviates night sweats – another disruptive perimenopausal symptom.